devsecopsgirl/internship-appsecco/docs/Ubuntu-server-VM-setup.md

 ![](Images/2020-08-18_22-15_1.png)

-The installer will attempt to use geoip to look up an appropriate default package mirror for location.
+The installer will attempt to use GeoIP to lookup an appropriate default package mirror for location.

 **Guided Storage Configuration**